How To Add Currency Conversion In WordPress

 • Currency table and converter widget

-Important: The Currencyr plugin requires your server to be running PHP 5.3.0 or later.
+Note: The Currencyr plugin requires your server to be running PHP 5.3.0 or later.
 Do not install this plugin if you currently have an older version of PHP installed on your server.
-Ask your web host to upgrade your PHP server installation if necessary.
+Alternatively, ask your web host to check and upgrade your PHP.

-You can install the currency conversion plugin from your WordPress dashboard by typing in “currencyr” into the Plugins search field and clicking “Install Now” …
+You can install the currency conversion plugin from your WP admin area by searching for “currencyr” in the Plugins area and clicking “Install Now” …

 WordPress Plugin - Currencyr